mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsQuery) SetExtData(v ReportsQueryExtData)
 ```

-SetExtData gets a reference to the given datadog.NullableString and assigns it to the ExtData field.
+SetExtData gets a reference to the given common.NullableString and assigns it to the ExtData field.

 <a name="ReportsQuery.SetExtDataNil"></a>
 ### func \(\*ReportsQuery\) [SetExtDataNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_report_query.go#L246>)